 Trekking in Nepal up to the elevation of 5500m above sea level requires average fitness but proper willingness.
 However, trek in the Himalayan regions needs substantial physical challenges, and the more fit you are the more you can enjoy the trek.
 There are a few points that you need to consider before you start the trek in Nepal.

 There are many trekking destinations where you can trek without hiring a guide/porter but buying the required permits.
-If you are planning to trek in a low budget, you can plan without a guide.
+If you are planning to trek on a low budget, you can plan without a guide.
 Trekking in Nepal without guide services costs you around US$ 30- US$ 40 per day for accommodation and meals.
 However, we strongly recommend you to hire a guide/porter through a reliable trekking company.
-If you book through the company, the costs would be around US$ 80 – US$ 90 per day including guide, porters, accommodation, meals, company service fees, etc. The cost may vary if you are trekking in the remote areas and high in the mountains.
+If you book through the company, the costs would be around US$ 80 – US$ 90 per day including guides, porters, accommodation, meals, company service fees, etc. The cost may vary if you are trekking in remote areas and high in the mountains.

-There are many lower altitudes trekking destination in Nepal that can be suitable family trekking from child to senior citizens.
+There are many lower altitudes trekking destinations in Nepal that can be suitable for family trekking from child to senior citizens.
 Nepal has several slow and easy multi-day hiking trails with alluring mountain views and enchanting local villages.
 A group of families can experience the local lifestyles and traditions of Nepalese communities hiking through the beautiful villages across the countries.
 There some ideal destinations that can be chosen for the family adventure group such as Balthali Village trekking, Kathmandu Valley Cultural trekking, Ghorepani poon hill trekking, Dhampus Trekking, etc.